 Another important monument in Isfahan is the Chahar Bagh Garden.
 In 1591, it was divided into two sections by Si-o-se-pol: Upper Chahar Bagh and Abbasi Chahar Bagh.
 Chahar Bagh avenue was constructed during the Safavid period.
 There was a channel for the flowing water and a route for the riders on this street.

-Traditional Food in Isfahan
+Best Food in Isfahan

 Eating the local food of the city you are visiting is an important part of a dream journey, especially if it is the first trip you take with your partner.